Ram0202/Car-Rental-System/README.md

 2. Python manage.py migrate
 3. Python manage.py runserver

+After copy the localhost address and paste it in your browser.

 # Admin :

 Create a Superuser or use this (Username : ram, Password : 123).